 Therefore, big data represents the data sets that cannot be perceived, acquired, managed, and processed by traditional IT and software/hardware tools within a tolerable time 3.

 Compared with traditional data sets (small data), big data typically includes masses of unstructured data that need more real-time analysis, according to Chen, Mao, and Liu, (2014).

 Where can retailers find Big Data?
 Rajdeep Nair responds as follows on Quora: “Data is everywhere… it can be purchase data or images uploaded by you on the social media site or data sent by mission sent to Mars by NASA.

 Everything that is there on the internet and company or an organisation’s confidential data stored on the server.
 Mostly data is stored on the server, the technology of which is improving and evolving rapidly.”

 However, a good place for small retailers to find “Big Data” is on their own systems.
 Have you ever analysed your own data sets before?

 What retailers can do with Big Data

-Moreover helps BD retailers to identify the customers that are likely to be interested in their products and works out the best way to approach them.
-It also to help them making the sale and working out what next to sell them.
+Moreover helps Big Data retailers to identify the customers that are likely to be interested in their products.
+Indeed, it can also to help them making the sale and working out what to sell next to them.

 Alex Woodie writing a piece in Datanami.com suggests there are 9 ways retailers are using big data technology to create an advantage in the retail sector.